 The stalls are backed by rows of small shops; Rag Yard make fabulous peacock sleeved sweatshirts as modelled here by one of their super friendly shop assistants.
 A small branch of Rough Trade Records is packed with vinyl and knowledgeable staff…they can sometimes be a bit like Rob from ‘High Fidelity’ but just chuckle and go with it.
 The shop often has live music.

 The antiques peter out further down, replaced by food stalls; from fruit and veg to meat cooked on the spit.
 Look out for the Olive Stall where my friends Max, Pete and Joe serve up around 40 different types of olives from wooden tubs… tapenades, delicious fried halloumi rolls and bunches of heavily scented lavender brought directly from the fields of France.
 Cafes, cake shops, shoe shops and boutiques share space with English pubs like the recently refurbished Portobello Gin Hotel.
-Under the rail bridge is a vintage clothing and jewellery market.
-You are now in Ladbroke Grove/Goldbourne Road.
+Further along under the rail bridge is one of my favourite parts of Portobello market; there’s a sprawling vintage clothing and jewellery market where I’ve bought old army jackets from for £20, scarves, bags…some of these market traders have been here for years.
+Ladbroke Grove, Goldbourne Road, it’s the best part and a strong community lives here.
 More quirky shops and two Portuguese cafes Lisboa and O Porto where locals come to share tables, eat sandwiches and Portuguese pastries.

 A bustling food market sprawls under the Victorian railway bridges and around Southwark Cathedral, crowded on Saturdays but worth it.
 Great places to buy hot roast or halloumi sandwiches and huge paella dishes cooked in front of you.
 Hundreds of stalls sell everything from coffee to fresh cooked Japanese dumplings, vegetables, fruit, homemade pickles and jams, amazing bread and cake stalls, a huge variety of farm produced cheeses, venison sausages; buy to eat on the spot or to take away, it’s one of the best food markets in the world.